GMAC GMAT™ Exam

 Standard Distributions | Binomial, negative binomial, geometric, Poisson, hypergeometric, uniform, exponential, gamma, beta and normal distributions.
 Poisson and normal approximations of a binomial distribution. | |

-Probability | Axiomatic definition of probability and properties, conditional probability, multiplication rule.
+Probability | Axiomatic definition of probability and properties, conditional probability, and multiplication rule.
 Theorem of total probability.
 Bayes’ theorem and independence of events. | |

-Joint Distributions | Marginal and conditional distributions, Joint, Distribution of functions of random variables.
+Joint Distributions | Marginal and conditional distributions, Joint Distribution of functions of random variables.
 Joint moment generating function.
-Product moments, correlation, Simple linear regression.
+Product moments, correlation, and Simple linear regression.
 Independence of random variables. | |

 Limit Theorems | Weak law of large numbers.
-Central limit theorem (i.i.d.with finite variance case only). | |
+Central limit theorem (i.i.d. with finite variance case only). | |

 Testing of Hypotheses | Basic concepts, Applications of Neyman-Pearson Lemma for testing simple and composite hypotheses.
-Likelihood ratio tests for parameters of univariate normal distribution. | |
+Likelihood ratio tests for parameters of the univariate normal distribution. | |

-Estimation | Unbiasedness, Consistency and efficiency of estimators, Method of moments and method of maximum likelihood.
-Sufficiency, Factorization theorem.
-Completeness, Rao-Blackwell and Lehmann-Scheffe theorems, Uniformly minimum variance unbiased estimators.
+Estimation | Unbiasedness, Consistency and efficiency of estimators, the Method of moments and the method of maximum likelihood.
+Sufficiency, Factorisation theorem.
+Completeness, Rao-Blackwell and Lehmann-Scheffe theorems, uniformly minimum variance unbiased estimators.
 Rao-Cramer inequality.
-Confidence intervals for the parameters of univariate normal, Two independent normal, and one parameter exponential distributions. | |
+Confidence intervals for the parameters of univariate normal, two independent normal, and one-parameter exponential distributions. | |

 Sampling distribution | Chi-square, t and F distributions, and their properties. |